 Control is a Relational Hazard

 Being responsible is a wonderful trait.
 We need more responsible people in the world, who care about candy wrappers and fire hazards.
 Truly, we do!
 And as my friend Katie points out in her book, Made like Martha, God gave some of us the fortitude to get things done, which is a good thing!

 But here’s the trouble.
 People don’t want to be controlled by you.
 Yes, there are those who welcome having you sweep in and do things they don’t want to do.
 But even those people have limits.
 Do you doubt this?
 If so, try asking the people in your life, “Do you like it when I control you?”

-If there’s a chance you might be a controlling woman, consider this.
+If there’s a chance you might be a Control Girl, consider this.
 When you insert yourself, take charge, give reminders or make demands, are you producing the lasting change you hope for?
 Have the candy candy wrappers stopped fluttering to the floor and the curling irons stopped burning hot and the bleach stopped dripping?
 If not, then why continue clamping down and insisting on your own way?

 Nagging doesn’t work well.
 Stepping in isn’t a permanent solution.
 And taking control can be a relational hazard.
 So really, being a controlling woman is often the irresponsible approach.Nagging doesn't work well.
 Stepping in isn't a permanent solution.
 And taking control can be a relational hazard.
 So really, being a controlling woman is often NOT the responsible approach.
 But what is?
 Click To Tweet